the importance of laughter for your health

 Caravan Sonnet

 Happy Thursday friends!
-I hope that this day finds you doing well amidst this scary and unknown times that we find ourselves in.
-For today's Thursday Health Thoughts Post I wanted to re-share a post that was originally written here on the blog in 2016 about the importance of Laughter for our health.
+For today's Thursday Health Thoughts Post I wanted to re-share a post that was originally written here on the blog in 2016 about the Importance of Laughter for our health.
 While this post was written in the midst of my personal fight for health and physical life, I have found myself revisiting the wisdom of this for every single day.
-As I have healed, it remains true for each of us in the wisdom of finding laughter for your health.
+Even after healing, it remained true for my life the importance of this- and the wisdom of finding laughter for your health.

 Shortly after I was diagnosed with Advanced Late Stage Lyme Disease and Cancer I went to work reading many different books and doing tons of research (which I am sure everyone does!).
 My research kept pointing me to Norman Cousins book, "Anatomy of an Illness" so I definitely made a point to read this book.
 I was inspired and amazed by his story and would definitely recommend it, no matter anyone's diagnosis or even if you are completely healthy.